-Getting your dog on a proper feeding schedule is crucial to their health.
+Getting your dog on a proper feeding schedule is crucial to their health, like pet insurance.
 Too little food each day can cause them to be deficient in vital nutrients that help keep dogs healthy.
 But too much, and your dog is at risk of becoming obese – and obesity comes with its own set of health risks for pets.
 The best way to ensure your dog is eating properly is to put them on a regimented schedule of the perfect amount of healthy foods.

 How Much Should Dogs Eat Based on Weight

 The simplest way to gauge how much your dog should eat each day is measuring out their food based on their body weight.
 Naturally, smaller dogs need less food than larger ones, but what exactly is the perfect number?